smks/nobot-cdn/README.md

 # nobo-cdn
-Where projects get deployed to - Part of Automating with NodeJS
+Where CDN assets exist - Part of Automating with NodeJS